WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/README.md

   - added subdirectories in the resources folder to organize content better
   - readme description in src directory made more clearer, and added instructions on how to run the program.
   - readme description in resources/originaldata edited to be more clearer

+ ### 02-05-2019
+ - added classes description in readme file in /src